 So the way that you manage roads generally is you set up a hierarchy from hey, it’s a really important road, an interstate or a major national highway in overseas, or what we call the expressways, the motorways here in Auckland down to the gravel road that goes into a farm or couple of farms.

 And we have these hierarchies in New Zealand but every single roading authority of what these 70 or plus the state highway network have their own variation on the hierarchy.

-And we did some work about three or four years ago, there’s the thing called the Road Maintenance Task Force that the Minister of Transport organised.
-He wanted to know how it could save maintenance cost.
+And we did some work about three or four years ago, there’s the thing called the Road Maintenance Task Force that the Minister of Transport organized.
+He wanted to know how it could save maintenance costs.

 One of the things that came out of it was, none of us was on the same page even though we have some sort of similar hierarchy, everybody has a slightly different hierarchy and they have slightly different levels of service.

 So the One Network Road Classification has been an attempt to bring all of New Zealand’s roads into the same classification and the same description.

 So that then you can say, hey for this type of road, so this one here let’s say a primary collector.

 Anywhere in New Zealand, there should be the same sort of road and at the end of the day, with a bit of variation have the same sort of service levels.